 Staff: To value competence in the abilities of our Physicians, employees and volunteers to serve those entrusted to our care and to provide a professional practice environment.

-Fiscal Responsibility: To carry out these activities in a financially responsible manner to ensure the Infirmary’s continued vitality and viability as a provider of specialty health care services while meeting the needs of the communities it serves.
+Fiscal Responsibility: To carry out these activities in a financially responsible manner to ensure New York Eye and Ear Infirmary’s continued vitality and viability as a provider of specialty health care services while meeting the needs of the communities it serves.